woocommerce/woocommerce/plugins/woocommerce-admin/README.md

 This is a feature plugin for a modern, javascript-driven dashboard for WooCommerce.

+## Prerequisites

+[Gutenberg](https://wordpress.org/plugins/gutenberg/) and [WooCommerce](https://wordpress.org/plugins/woocommerce/) should be installed prior to activating the WooCommerce Dashboard feature plugin.

 ## Development

 After cloning the repo, install dependencies with `npm install`.
 Now you can build the files using one of these commands: